VAN-AD: Visual Masked Autoencoder with Normalizing Flow For Time Series Anomaly Detection: Experiments

 \subsection{Parameter Sensitivity Analysis}

 We also investigate the parameter sensitivity of VAN-AD.
-Fig. \ref{fig:window_size} reports the performance under different input window sizes.
-The results show that VAN-AD remains relatively stable across different window sizes, without significant performance fluctuations.
-In our experiments, the window size is typically set to 100 or 196.
-We also examine the effect of $\lambda$, which balances the local anomaly score and the global anomaly score.
-As shown in Fig. \ref{fig:lambda}, the model is generally robust to $\lambda$, and good performance can be achieved when $\lambda$ is set within the range of 0.01 to 0.1.
+Fig. \ref{fig:parameters_sensitivity} summarizes the effects of the input window size and the balancing coefficient $\lambda$, which controls the contribution of the local and global anomaly scores.
+Overall, VAN-AD remains relatively stable under different window sizes and is generally robust to $\lambda$.
+In our experiments, the window size is typically set to 100 or 196, and good performance can be achieved when $\lambda$ is set within the range of 0.01 to 0.1.